josephrhobbs/spacecraft-attitude-course/README.md

 This repository contains LaTeX lecture notes for __MIT 16.S897: Spacecraft Attitude Determination & Control__, as taught in the Spring 2026 semester by Prof. Z. Manchester.

+I take no credit for the content of these notes; I have purely typeset them for my own enrichment and as a courtesy to other students in the course.

+Handwritten lecture notes may be found on Z. Manchester's GitHub link: [zacmanchester/spacecraft-attitude-course](https://github.com/zacmanchester/spacecraft-attitude-course/)

+Lecture videos may be found on YouTube: [@roboticexplorationlab](https://www.youtube.com/@roboticexplorationlab).

 ## Topics

 The lecture notes cover the following topics.